-Languages, Literacy

-and Communication

-- What matters Understanding languages is key to understanding the world around us. - What matters Expressing ourselves through languages is key to communication. - What matters Literature fires imagination and inspires creativity.

-Expressive arts

-- What matters Exploring the expressive arts is essential to developing artistic skills and knowledge and it enables learners to become curious and creative individuals. - What matters Creating combines skills and knowledge, drawing on the senses, inspiration and imagination.
+Science and Technology Languages, Literacy and Communication Expressive Arts What matters - Computation is the foundation for our digital world.
+What matters - Understanding languages is key to understanding the world around us.
+What matters - Exploring the expressive arts is essential to developing artistic skills and knowledge and it enables learners to become curious and creative individuals.
+What matters - Expressing ourselves through languages is key to communication.
+What matters - Creating combines skills and knowledge, drawing on the senses, inspiration and imagination.